A brand new Cockapoo puppy has graced your family with its presence!

-They do settle down and love to play but like all dogs they love routine, in terms of walking, I give mine 3 day spanning 2 hours, but I’m sure an hour would be just as good, we live next door to woodland so they get a good run.
+They do settle down and love to play, but like all dogs they love routine.
+In terms of walking, I give mine 3 a day spanning 2 hours, but I’m sure an hour would be just as good – we live next door to woodland so they get a good run.

-We can take her for a 2 hour walks and she will still run rings around you once you’re back home.
+We can take her for a 2 hour walk, and she will still run rings around you once you’re back home.

 They have nowhere near as much energy as a Border Collie.
 We walk ours twice a day, maybe 20-30 mins. a time, and maybe twice a week he goes to the park for an off-the-lead run.
 This is more than enough to tire him out.